brkicisi/AddILA/README.md

 ### Running ILADebug

-ILADebug (hereafter the program) can be run like any other java file.
+ILADebug can be run like any other java file.
 It requires the RapidWright directory in the class path as well as $CLASSPATH (which is set or appended to by running rapidwright.tcl).
 From the directory containing ILADebug.java:

 compile: `javac ILADebug.java`\